liv3041/compose-playground/README.md

 - Customizing UI elements using the `Modifier` object.
 - Managing states with Jetpack Compose and responding to user interactions.

-## ⚠️ Disclaimer

-- Use only assets that you own or have proper rights to include in the app.
-- This app is designed for learning and showcasing purposes.

 ## 📂 Project Structure